DipFlip/publication_list/README.md

-# Google Scholar Profile Scraper
+# Publication List - Get publication lists from Google Scholar links

 This Python script is designed to scrape Google Scholar profiles for publication information using a list of profile URLs provided in a CSV file.
-It extracts details such as publication title, authors, journal, and publication year, and outputs the information into a text file.
+It extracts publication title, authors, journal, and publication year, and outputs the information into a text file.

 ## Features